Rudxain/xorsum/README.md

 There are programs (like [`diff`](https://en.wikipedia.org/wiki/Diff)) that compare bytes for you, and are more efficient and user-friendly.
 But if you are into math puzzles, this is a good way to pass the time by solving [systems of linear modular equations](https://youtu.be/LInNgWMtFEs) 🤓.

-## Personal thoughts
+## 💭Thoughts

 I was surprised I couldn't find any implementation of a checksum algorithm completely based on `XOR`, so I posted this for the sake of completeness, and because I'm learning Rust.
-I also made this for low-power devices, despite using the `std` lib, and only compiling to x64 (this will _probably_ change in the future, so don't worry).
+I also made this for low-power devices, despite only compiling for x64 (this will _probably_ change in the future, so don't worry).

 ## ⚠DISCLAIMER